Talakadu Arkeshwara Temple – Karnataka

 Introduction

-Arkeshwara Temple is dedicated to Lord Shiva located in Vijayapura, an outskirt of Talakadu Town in Mysuru District in Karnataka, India.
-This Temple is considered as one of the Pancha Linga Sthalams of Talakadu.
+- The Arkeshwara Temple is dedicated to Lord Shiva and is located in Vijayapura, an outskirt of Talakadu Town in Mysuru District, Karnataka, India.

-The Mahalingeshvara Temple is thought to have been originally constructed during the reign of Kulothunga Chola I. Over time, it underwent significant renovations carried out by Maharaja Krishnaraja Wodeyar III, the ruler of the princely state of Mysore, during the British Raj era in India.
-The temple’s history spans over 1500 years, making it a venerable and historically significant site.
+- The Mahalingeshvara Temple is believed to have been originally constructed during the reign of Kulothunga Chola I. Over time, the temple was renovated by Maharaja Krishnaraja Wodeyar III, the ruler of Mysore during the British Raj.

 References